Anyone following the recent pricing controversy over the EpiPen might be surprised to learn that its inventor never collected a penny in royalties.

 Not much competition

-The AuviQ, a smaller and more discreet auto-injector, equipped with a voice function that talked a patient through its deployment, was recalled last year for delivering inconsistent doses of the drug.
+The AuviQ, a smaller and more discreet auto-injector, equipped with a voice function that talked a patient through its deployment, was

 Another option, Twinject, has also been discontinued.